 What are Cooperative Learning Structures?

-Dr. Spencer Kagan has developed over 100 structures, but you don't need to learn them all to use cooperative learning effectively.
-Most teachers have 10 or 15 favorites that they use on a regular basis.
-Each cooperative learning structure, or strategy, consists of specific steps.
-You'll find the steps of a sample structure, Numbered Heads Together, described below.
-Below that, you'll also find some ways to use Numbered Heads Together in your classroom.
+Dr. Spencer Kagan has developed over 100 structures, but you don’t need to learn them all to use cooperative learning effectively.
+Most teachers adopt 10 or 15 favorite structures that they use on a regular basis.
+Each cooperative learning structure, or strategy, consists of very specific steps.

 Sample Structure: Numbered Heads Together